Solaymankhan/Recipe-Search-and-Diet/README.md

 # Recipe Search And Diet

-To run this code you just have to :
+To run this Project you just have to :

 * Clone the Repository into local machine
 * Open file with 'Android studio' or 'VS Code'